Dazzling Dalmatia: The Best of the Croatian Coast in 7 Perfect Days

 It was the middle of January and the smooth marble streets were empty of all but the local residents.
 I strolled around the city walls soaking in the burnt-orange rooftops and Adriatic views of the Croatian coast feeling like I had the whole town to myself.
 It was bliss.

-On this, my third visit, I thought I had nailed it, a mid-May, Spring-time trip to beat the cruise ship season, enjoy seasonable temps and finally introduce my husband to this beautiful city.
+On this, my third visit, surely I have nailed it, a mid-May, Spring-time trip.
+I’ll beat the cruise ship season, enjoy seasonable temps and finally introduce my husband to this beautiful city.

-But I had overlooked one other big factor in Dubrovnik tourism since my last visit…
+But, unfortunately, I overlooked one other big factor in Dubrovnik tourism since my last visit…

 Dubrovnik’s Game of Thrones Obsession